BinaryElement/ChromaToggleOld/README.md

+### enableRandomizedAlternateLights (true/false)
+**Default: false**
+This will enable a randomization system for Pentachrome Lighting, *but only for pentachrome gamemodes*.
+Additionally, there is currently no check for maps with custom lighting events, so this setting will ruin those maps for you (this will be fixed at a later time).

 ### enableOneColorMode (true/false)
 **Default: false**
 Colour blind?
 Doesn't matter anymore!
 This forces all blocks to be the same colour (unless stacked with other colour changing features, of course)!
 This is especially useful for forcing one saber mode!